wp-plugins/shoppingfeeder/readme.txt

 Create an account at: http://www.shoppingfeeder.com/register, log in to your new ShoppingFeeder account, and a wizard will guide you through setting up your ShoppingFeeder account and connecting your WooCommerce store.

+= Is there support if I can't get this working? =

+Of course there is.
+Just contact us here: http://shoppingfeeder.com/contact